 FO1: Core faculty will be actively engaged in the profession, practice, and service of marriage and family therapy.
-FO2: Core faculty will engage in regulactivities that strengthen their known diversity. • FO3: Faculty members wi betterment of the univer excellence in teaching, so sity by exhibiting Target Benchmark Target Benchmark Target Benchmark Professional Licensure 100% of Core Faculty will Continuing Education Units (CEU) 100% of Core Faculty will Student Evaluations of 100% of all program maintain licensure as an participate in 15 hours of Teaching faculty will have a Assessed: LMFT in the state of Assessed: continuing education annually. min. average of 3.8 Annual Faculty Sum.
-Iowa.
-Annual report to Associate Assessed: (of 5) on the IDEA Provost Annual Faculty Sum.
-(Average of A & D).
-Active Clinical 75% of Core Faculty will Diversity Related CEU 50% of Core Faculty will Scholarship Record 75% of Core Faculty Practice be actively engaged in participate in 1.5 hours of CEU's will engage in at clinical practice .
-Assessed: related to diversity.
-Assessed: least 2 scholarship Assessed: Annual report to Associate Annual Faculty Sum. activities annually, Annual report to Provost as defined in the Associate Provost faculty handbook.
-Service to the 75% of Core Faculty will Professional Membership 100% of Core Faculty will have Service to the 50% of Core Faculty Profession engage in at least 1 ongoing membership in AAMFT.
-University will participate in at service to the profession Assessed: least 1 committee.
-Assessed: activity, as defined in the Annual Faculty Summary Assessed: Annual Faculty Sum. faculty handbook.
-Annual Faculty Sum.
-12.5 Telehealth Instruction Table Cou rse Name and Numb er Number of Telehealth Insti ruction Hours MF 569 Ethical and Profe essional Issues In MFT 3.00 MF 545 Micro-Counselin g 2.00 MF 546 Pre-Practicum 5.25 MF 582 Models of Coupl es Therapy 3.00 MF 671 Therapeutic Met thods with Parent and Child 2.00 Tota Total: 15.25
+FO2: Core faculty will engage in regular professional development activities that strengthen their knowledge base and understanding of diversity.
+FO3: Faculty members will commit to the betterment of the university by exhibiting excellence in teaching, scholarship, and service.
+Target Benchmark Target Benchmark Target Benchmark Professional Licensure Assessed: Annual Faculty Sum.
+100% of Core Faculty will maintain licensure as an LMFT in the state of lowa.
+Continuing Education Units (CEU) Assessed: Annual report to Associate Provost 100% of Core Faculty will participate in 15 hours of continuing education annually.
+Student Evaluations of Teaching Assessed: Annual Faculty Sum.
+100% of all program faculty will have a min. average of 3.8 (of 5) on the IDEA (Average of A & D).
+Active Clinical Practice Assessed: Annual report to Associate Provost 75% of Core Faculty will be actively engaged in clinical practice .
+Diversity Related CEU Assessed: Annual report to Associate Provost 50% of Core Faculty will participate in 1.5 hours of CEU's related to diversity.
+Scholarship Record Assessed: Annual Faculty Sum.
+75% of Core Faculty will engage in at least 2 scholarship activities annually, as defined in the faculty handbook.
+Service to the Profession Assessed: Annual Faculty Sum.
+75% of Core Faculty will engage in at least 1 service to the profession activity, as defined in the faculty handbook.
+Professional Membership Assessed: Annual Faculty Summary 100% of Core Faculty will have ongoing membership in AAMFT.
+Service to the University Assessed: Annual Faculty Sum.
+50% of Core Faculty will participate in at least 1 committee.
+12.5 Telehealth Instr uction Table Cοι rse Name and Numb er Number of Telehealth Instruction Hours MF 569 Ethical and Profe essional Issues In MFT 3.00 MF IF 545 Micro-Counseling 2.00 MF IF 546 Pre-Practicum 5.25 MF 582 Models of Coup les Therapy 3.00 MF NF 671 Therapeutic Methods with Parent and Child 2.00